Débora Pérez Volpin

 Débora Denise Pérez Volpin (30 December 1967 – 6 February 2018) was an Argentine politician, journalist and television host.
 She was the host of the news program Todo Noticias since 1996 and the program Arriba Argentinos since its inception in 2005.

 Childhood and adolescence

-Since she was a child, Pérez Volpin dreamed of studying medicine, influenced by her father who was a director of the Juan A. Fernández Hospital in the city of Buenos Aires.
-On top of this, she also wanted to pursue a career in social communication sciences.
-She completed her secondary studies at Colegio Nacional de Buenos Aires, where she had her first experience in communication.
+As a child, Pérez Volpin dreamed of studying medicine, influenced by her father who was a director of the Juan A. Fernández Hospital in the city of Buenos Aires.
+She had also wanted to pursue a career in social communication sciences.
+She completed her secondary studies at Colegio Nacional de Buenos Aires, where she had her first experience in communications.
 Here, she contributed to the founding of the school magazine.
 According to Pérez Volpin, this publication was a very prestigious means of information for students.

 Career

-After she finished high school, in mid-December, she decided to enroll for the medicine career she would begin in March of the following year.
+After she finished high school, she decided to enroll for the medicine career she would begin in March of the following year.
 However, she decided to start her career in social communication and when she studied semiology, she realized that her true vocation leaned towards the latter.